-Fund performance prior to 26 October 2018 is that of the EUR Class A Accumulation of the M&G Japan Fund (a UK-authorised OEIC), which merged into this fund on 26 October 2018.
+Fund performance prior to 26 October 2018 is that of the EUR Class A Accumulation of the M&G Japan Smaller Companies Fund (a UK-authorised OEIC), which merged into this fund on 26 October 2018.
 Tax rates and charges may differ.
-Benchmark is Gross Return prior to 26 October 2018 and Net Return after this date.
+Benchmark prior to 28 March 2013 is the Japan TSE Second Section Index.
+Thereafter it is the Russell/Nomura Mid-Small Index.
+Benchmark is Gross Return to 26 October 2018 and Net Return after this date.